Ced30/GGL-Documentation/API/GGL_instance/parent_GGL_menu.md

 | Returns:  | N/A |
 |--         |   --|

-Override this method to run your own logic.
+This method is called each frame, override it to run your own logic.

 ## [Back](https://github.com/Ced30/GML-GUI-Library-GGL-Documentation/blob/main/API/Instance%20Classes.md)